Harris and Trump seek Arab American votes in Michigan in effort to shore up battleground states

 “We’re going to treat every cohort like they’re a swing voter,” he said.
 “We’re going to fight for every vote.”

+At the campaign office, Trump said he was also getting support from unions and that the head of the United Auto Workers — who has endorsed Harris — doesn’t have a clue.

+“I’ve saved Michigan,” he said, telling the crowds he would bring back more manufacturing.
+“We’ll end up having those plants built over here instead of in other countries.”

-Harris, in comments following the killing of Hamas leader Yahya Sinwar, one of the architects of the Oct.
-7 attack, said Friday that his death provided an opportunity to stop the bloodshed in Gaza.
+Trump also said that Hamas leader Yahya Sinwar, one of the architects of the Oct.
+7 attack, who was killed by Israelis, “was not a good person.”

+"That’s my reaction.
+That’s sometimes what happens,” he said at the airport in Detroit.

+Trump also said he would be speaking to Israeli Prime Minister Benjamin Netanyahu.
+“Biden is trying to hold him back ... he probably should be doing the opposite, actually,” he said.

+Both Biden and Harris have said Sinwar’s death is an opportunity to stop the violence.

-“My message remains, first of all, we have got to end this war," she said Friday.
-"And I think what has happened now, with the killing of Sinwar, creates an opportunity for us to end this war and bring the hostages home.”
+“My message remains, first of all, we have got to end this war," Harris said.
+“And I think what has happened now, with the killing of Sinwar,” which creates an opening to halt the fighting and bring the hostages home.

 But the Democrat has been greeted by demonstrators protesting U.S. support of Israel in the conflict.
 During a closed-door meeting Thursday with students at the University of Wisconsin-Milwaukee, she was confronted by one, based on a video posted by a pro-Palestinian student group on social media.